 Read More | Preparation Tips For UPSC Interview

-IAS Exam is one of the toughest exams in India owing to the vast UPSC syllabus and cut-throat competition.
-However, with structured preparation and the right guidance, you can clear the UPSC exam right on the first attempt.
-We’ve chalked out a step-by-step preparation strategy on how to prepare for UPSC Exam.
-This will also provide an answer to how to crack the UPSC exam on the first attempt.
-Let’s look at the step-by-step preparation strategy for UPSC Exam.
+The IAS Exam is one of the toughest exams in India owing to the vast UPSC syllabus and cut-throat competition.
+However, with structured preparation and the right guidance, you can clear the UPSC exam on the first attempt.
+We’ve chalked out a step-by-step preparation strategy on how to prepare for the UPSC Exam.
+The steps are as follows:

 The first step to ace the UPSC Exam is getting the syllabus right!
-Download the micro topics syllabus PDF and get your UPSC Preparation journey started!
-Career Launcher has various GS-focussed courses that will equip you with the best content and understanding.
-Check out our GS foundation courses and get in touch with our course counsellors to know more about the courses.
+Download our micro topics, in depth syllabus PDF and get your UPSC 2025 Preparation journey started!

-Well, it is not the UPSC exam that is tough.
-It appears tough because of the vast syllabus and a limited number of vacancies.
-Hence, it is important to have a robust strategy that can turn your aspirations into reality.
+The UPSC Exam is considered tough because of the vast syllabus and the limited number of vacancies.
+However, it is not impossible to crack it.
+With a robust strategy, you can definitely turn your aspirations into reality.

-The notification for the UPSC exam 2022 will be released on the official website of UPSC in February.
 It informs the candidates about the application dates, date of the preliminary exam, eligibility criteria, syllabus, and exam pattern.
-You can check out it here.

 The Civil Services Examination (CSE) is conducted in three rounds viz Prelims, Mains, and Interview round.
 The Prelims is an objective-paper round consisting of two papers General Studies and CSAT.
 It is qualifying in nature which means the score of Prelims does not count in determining the final rank.
 But whether or not you qualify for Prelims is decided on the basis of your score in General Studies Paper 1.